jjarboe/contrast-ts-docker/README.md

 only want one such file in img.

-The license should be placed into the context/ subdirectory, and typically has a filename matching the pattern contrast-<date>.lic.
+The license should be placed into the context/ subdirectory, and typically has a filename matching the pattern contrast-&lt;date&gt;.lic.

 The build script should be run from this directory, and will build a local docker image named contrast:v3.6.
 It defaults to bypassing the build cache.